MSAA Alternate Assessment

 Timing and Length

-The test may be administered over a two-month window beginning March 16 through May 8, 2020.
+The test may be administered over a two-month window.
+Visit the Test Administration Window webpage for more information.
 We estimate it will take 1.5–2 hours total to administer each subject (math and ELA) for a total of 3–4 hours; however, students take the test at their own pace over the two-month window in small sessions determined by the test administrator.
 The test administrator will determine the length of each session based on individual student need.

 IEPs are annually reviewed and updated to indicate participation in alternate assessments.
 Participation in an alternate assessment itself is considered an accommodation.
 However, MSAA has several additional accommodations that require specific documentation in a student’s IEP in order to be used for the MSAA.
 These include: